AditiSrivastava2521/IBM-HR-Analytics/README.md

 ![Attrition Factors](screenshots/02_Dashboard_Attrition_Factors.png)

----

-## Limitations

-* This dataset represents a specific set of employees and may not represent every organization.
-* The analysis identifies **associations**, not direct causes of employee attrition.
-* The dataset is observational, so the findings should not be interpreted as causal relationships.
-* Further analysis with additional organizational and employee data could provide deeper insights.

----

 ## Conclusion

-This project demonstrates an end-to-end HR analytics workflow using **Python, SQL and Power BI**.
+This project demonstrates an end-to-end HR analytics workflow using Python, SQL and Power BI.

-The analysis identifies employee groups and workplace factors that show differences in attrition rates, while statistical analysis helps determine which relationships are statistically significant.
+It helped in finding employee groups and workplace factors that show differences in attrition rates.
+The statistical analysis helped in determining which relationships are statistically significant.

-The final Power BI dashboard converts these findings into a business-friendly format that can support HR decision-making and employee retention strategies.
+The final Power BI dashboard converted these findings into a format that can support HR decision-making and employee retention strategies.